ayanyev/test-github-rx/readme.md

 Animate the height changes in the bar with each new update.

-#### Implementation description

-All tasks including bonus task are implemented according to requirements.

 ###### Used libraries
 * RxJava 3 + RxAndroid + RxKotlin
 * Retrofit 2 + OkHttp + Moshi